tognee/Distortify-Video/README.md

 # Distortify Video

-A GTK app that lets you distort videos using a Content Aware Scale like filter
+A GTK app that lets you distort videos using a Content Aware Scale like filter.
+Made it to work with nautilus-python addons as a right click option for videos.

 # Installing